 - Savings: 529 plans, Coverdell Education Savings accounts, UTMA/UGMA, savings bonds, investment accounts…the list goes on.
 If you were fortunate enough to be able to sock away money for your child or grandchild, it’s time to milk the cow!

 With your college financial offer in hand, do not assume that it is set in stone.
 If your family finances have changed since completing the FAFSA forms, perhaps due to a job loss, high medical expenses or caring for an elderly parent, you can appeal to get a better package.
 Be sure to gather the supporting documentation necessary to prove that the changes have occurred.

-If that’s not enough to get your attention, consider this: According to a Consumer Financial Protection Bureau report released earlier this year, older Americans are the fastest growing segment of student loan borrowers.
+If that’s not enough to get your attention, consider this: According to a Consumer Financial Protection Bureau report released in January 2017, older Americans are the fastest growing segment of student loan borrowers.
 From 2005 to 2015, the number of Americans age 60 or older with one or more student loans quadrupled from about 700,000 to 2.8 million, and the average debt load owed by an older borrower roughly doubled from $12,000 to $23,500.
 The CFPB found that about three-in-four older borrowers with student loans used them to finance their children’s or grandchildren’s college education.